spring-media/exercise-aws-03/Readme.md

 - the resulting artifact should be deployed to a container solution

-- the deployment should support horizontal scaling
+- the deployed service should be scalable horizontally

 - short documentation of the setup.
 Also document why you chose a particular framework, service or technology